GrosvenorTechnology/OemAccessApi/documentation/ApplicationConfiguration/MessageCorrelation.md

     unique message id and will copy the correlation id and previous message id from the original command.

-3. There is a custom event workflow configured to operate an output when a door is locked, when the door is locked this fires from the door lock event and resets the output, this raises a state notification message for the new state of the output and an event (Output Reset) which again will get their
+3. There is a custom event work-flow configured to operate an output when a door is locked, when the door is locked this fires from the door lock event and resets the output, this raises a state notification message for the new state of the output and an event (Output Reset) which again will get their